-- o Middle East volumes expected to increase - o Repeat and growing d2p AI and other d2p business - Steadier main markets in Far East and Latin America with good growth potential - o Administrative costs further reduced from 2023 levels
+- o Middle East volumes expected to increase with greater enforcement of regulations that specify a requirement to use d2w type technology - Repeat and growing d2p Al business with regulatory approval now in the USA - o Bread d2p AM commercialising in 8 plus areas - Steady main markets in Far East and Latin America with good growth potential - Maintaining current strong gross margins if not improving further - Administrative costs further reducing from 2024 levels with a reduction in facility costs

-Although net current liabilities are £1.6 million at the end of the year, this includes £1.5 million in unsecured convertible loan funding received during the year for which repayment since the year end has been extended to 31 December 2025.
-In addition, the Group has since the year end raised £1.4 million of equity by subscription and retail offer and is also supported by an invoice finance facility from the Group's bankers.
+Although net current liabilities are £1.2 million at the end of the year, this includes £1.5 million in unsecured convertible loan funding for which repayment is not due until to 31 December 2025 but if not repaid can be converted to equity.
+As advised above, there has been a £2.25 million equity fundraise since the year end and in addition, the Group is also supported by an invoice finance facility from the Group's bankers.
 Systems are in place which enable monitoring of cashflow requirements of the business which identifies any need for borrowing and usage of borrowed funding.
 The Group is not materially affected by any political or economic uncertainty.